mohitpai/journey-optimizer.en/help/using/reports/cja-ajo.md

 Before using [!DNL Customer Journey Analytics] for your journeys, you must first configure this integration:

-1. [Create a connection](https://experienceleague.adobe.com/docs/analytics-platform/using/cja-connections/create-connection.html) in [!DNL Customer Journey Analytics] with the **[!UICONTROL Dataset]** you want to send to the Platform.
+1. [Create a connection](https://experienceleague.adobe.com/docs/analytics-platform/using/cja-connections/create-connection.html) in [!DNL Customer Journey Analytics] with the **[!UICONTROL Dataset]** you want to send to Adobe Experience Platform.

     The following [!DNL Journey Optimizer] can be configured:
     * [Journey Step Event](../start/datasets-query-examples.md#journey-step-event): allows you to view who enters your journeys and how far they get.